nikkNizz/Drawish/README.md

 #### Effects
 From the "Image->Effects" menu a window opens that allows you to apply effects to the image in the selection.
 If there is no selection, the effects are applied to the entire image.
-After each change, click the [Update] button to make the changes effective.
+After each change, click the [Update] button to make the changes effective, or select the "update automatically" checkbox if the function allows it.
 Click [OK] to apply the new image or [Cancel] to abort the changes.

 #### Other effects
 From the Image menu you can apply the listed effects to the selection.